 What is infrared heating?

-From a physics point of view, infrared heat is that which is transmitted by electromagnetic radiation with longer wavelengths than those of visible light (Infrared) in the electromagnetic spectrum (extends between 800 NM and 1,000 μm).
+From a physics point of view, infrared heating is that which is transmitted by electromagnetic radiation with longer wavelengths than those of visible light (Infrared) in the electromagnetic spectrum (extends between 800 NM and 1,000 μm).
 It is beneficial and healthy for humans and plants, according to the World Health Organization, and currently, has multiple applications.

 The waves are classified, according to the wavelength bands of their infrared emission, in this way: